encode/django-rest-framework/docs/api-guide/authentication.md

 **Note:** Don't forget that **authentication by itself won't allow or disallow an incoming request**, it simply identifies the credentials that the request was made with.

-For information on how to setup the permission polices for your API please see the [permissions documentation][permission].
+For information on how to set up the permission policies for your API please see the [permissions documentation][permission].

 ---